 The classic presentation of HSP is with a tetrad of symptoms and signs:

 The symptoms are usually preceded by 2–3 weeks of fever, headache, muscle/joint aches, or abdominal pain.

 A rash is present in virtually all cases.
 It usually starts as red spots or bumps (which may have a ‘hive-like’ appearance) which rapidly change to small dark purple bumps (palpable purpura) within the first 24 hours.
 The most common sites of involvement are the lower legs, buttocks, elbows and knees.
 The rash is symmetrical and may even become generalised.
 Blisters and/or ulcers may develop in the affected areas.

-Arthritis (joint inflammation) is present in 75% of cases and usually involves one to four joints, especially the ankles and knees.
+Arthritis is present in 75% of cases and usually involves one to four joints, especially the ankles and knees.
 It may be transient and move between different joints.

 Abdominal pain is present in half to three-quarters of patients and precedes the rash in up to one third.
-There may be associated diarrhoea and bleeding from the bowel.
-Orchitis and interssusception are possible complications.
+Abdominal pain may be associated with diarrhoea and bleeding from the bowel.
+Orchitis and intussusception are possible complications.

-Rarely involvement of other organs such as the lungs, brain, and heart occurs.
+Rarely other organs, such as the lungs, brain, and heart, are involved.

-The diagnosis is often obvious if the classic symptoms are present.
+The diagnosis of HSP is often obvious if the classic symptoms are present.

-In the majority of cases, no specific treatment is required and the rash fades over one week.
+In the majority of cases, no specific treatment is required for HSP and the rash fades over one week.
 Recurrent crops of lesions occur over the next 6–16 weeks in up to one-third of cases.
-Five to ten per cent may even have persistent disease.
+Five to ten per cent may have persistent disease.

 © 2019 DermNet New Zealand Trust.